Doctoral Award in

 Leadership Styles and Strategic Change

-- Analysing change context, types of change, levers of strategic change and the challenges of implementing strategic change.
+- Analysing change context, types of change, strategic levers, and addressing challenges in implementing strategic change.

 Indicative Reading list